orestbida/cookieconsent/docs/reference/api-reference.md

     }): boolean
     ```

-- **Details** <br>
+- **Details**

-    modes:
+    Valid `mode` values:
-    - `'update'`: sets the new value only if its different from the previous value, and both are of the same type.
+    - `'update'` sets the new value only if its different from the previous value, and both are of the same type.
     - `'overwrite'` (default): always sets the new value (overwrites any existing value).

-    ::: info Note
+    ::: info
     The `setCookieData` method does not alter the cookies' current expiration time.
     :::